copernicus-mogley/zkav.club/README.md

 ### Support Zk Av Club

-Zk Av Club productions and other activities are made possible by contributions from organizations, communities and individuals who care about preservation and privacy.
+Zk Av Club activities are made possible by contributions from organizations, communities and people who care about decentralized tech, open-source software, privacy and freedom.
+Please help us continue by donating to the addresses below.

 [Zcash](https://z.cash)